Pir Panjal Pass: Description

-The Pir Panjal Pass can be taken to travel between its western entrance, which goes by the name Peer Ki Gali, and a historical way station called Aliabad Sarai at its eastern end.
+The Pir Panjal Pass can be taken to run between its western entrance, which goes by the name Peer Ki Gali, and a historical way station called Aliabad Sarai (elevation: 3115 metres) at its eastern end.
 A stream referred to as Pir Panjal stream runs through the valley, flowing east, which becomes the Rambi Ara River in the Shopian district.
 Scholar Mohibbul Hassan states that the old route through the pass kept to the southern side of the stream, but the Moghuls switched it to the northern side because a steep cliff called Hastivanj to the south was difficult to cross.
 The modern "Mughal Road" constructed between 2005 and 2009 is close to the route used by the Mughals, though it is not identical to it.

 To the west of Peer Ki Gali, cliffs descend steeply into a valley, which carries another mountain stream that joins the Poonch River flowing from the north.
 A hill village called Bahramgala (original name: Bhairavgala) marks the end of the valley.
-The Sikh sources name the pass itself as Bahramgala pass, in effect marking Bahramgala as is western end.
+The Sikh sources name the pass itself as "Bahramgala pass".

 The modern Mughal Road avoids the steep descent by following the hill sides to the north.
 It ends at a town called Bufliaz about 10 km to the west of Bahramgala.
 From there the National Highway 144A connects to Poonch to the northwest and Rajouri to the south.

-At Peer Ki Gali, the temperature often drops as low as -7 °C or -9 °C in winter.
+At Peer Ki Gali, the night temperatures often drop below -15°C in winters.
 It is the highest point on Mughal Road.
 Peer Ki Gali is 40 km away from Shopian, 80 km from Poonch.

-History and significance
+History

 Historian Mohibbul Hasan states that the Pir Panjal Pass was one of the main passes into the Kashmir Valley and exercised a great influence on its history.
 A route linking Hirapur (modern Hirpora) in the Kashmir Valley with Rajauri via the pass is known to have been used from ancient times.
 During the period of the sultans it seems to have been extended up to Bhimber.

 After conquering the Kashmir Valley, the emperor Akbar strengthened the route into an 'Imperial Road' stretching from Lahore to Kashmir.
 In modern times, the route has been referred to as the 'Mughal Road'.

 The Sikh emperor, Maharaja Ranjit Singh, launched an invasion of the Durrani-controlled Kashmir Valley in 1814, partly via the Pir Panjal Pass.
 He divided the forces into two parts, one attacking via the Pir Panjal Pass under the command of Dewan Ram Dayal and the other led by himself via the Tosa Maidan.
 Ram Dayal forced through the Pir Panjal pass, reached Baramulla and fortified himself.
-However, Ranjit Singh could not break through the Durrani defences at Tosa Madian, and was forced to retreat.
+Ranjit Singh could not break through the Durrani defences at Tosa Madian, and was forced to retreat.
 In a second invasion in 1819, all the forces were sent via the Tosa Maidan, and conquered the Durrani forces.